 The committee reviews curriculum and degree requirement changes for the AMA and MA graduate programs, relevant course actions from the other programs and issues related to the quality and relevance of our graduate courses.
 The members annually select the winner(s) of the Winton-Rose award.
 This large committee represents the various groups in the department which are active in graduate education.
 Load: low; the committee conducts most of its business through email correspondence.
 Committee members should expect to be consulted a couple of times per academic year.

 Honors Committee members are responsible for advising undergraduates who have been invited into the Mathematics Honors Program.
-The committee also decides program requirements and policies and ensures that they meet NC State guidelines for departmental and college honors
+The committee also decides program requirements and policies and ensures that they meet NC State guidelines for departmental and college honors programs.

 - Serves as the liaison between the Department and University Libraries by conveying needs or concerns of Mathematics faculty to the staff of University Libraries and relaying information about development and services of the Libraries back to the Department.